OpsDataHub/data_analytics_portfolio/Proj_3/README.md

 ![Countries and Genders](https://user-images.githubusercontent.com/111752059/195376867-715f2508-5289-442b-9509-722583248966.png)

 In South Korea, male performers were 12% higher than females.
-The same pattern is seen in China and USA too however, those from Japan and Taiwan, females represented the overall majority for these countries.
+The same pattern is seen in China (46.15% higher) and USA too (57.14% higher) however, those from Japan and Taiwan, females represented the overall majority for these countries by 66% and 133% respectively.

 </details>